-7 Applications involving level term credit life insurance may ot be acted upon by the Reserve Bank under delegated authority.
+7 Applictions involving level term credit life insurance may not be acted upon by the Reserve Bank under delegated authority.

-^{} If a finance company or industrial bank otherwise falling within these guidelines has a subsidiary engaged in the underwriting, as reinsurer, of credit life and credit accident and health insurance in connection with extensions of credit by the finance company or industrial bank or if a finance company or industrial bank or if expenses the state of types of credit-related insurance other than designated herein, the application may not be acted upon by the Reserve Bank under delegated. may not be acted upon by the Reserve Bank under delegated
+8 If a finance company or industrial bank otherwise falling within these guidelines has a subsidiary engaged in the underwriting, as reinsurer, of credit life and credit accident and health insurance in connection with extensions of credit by the finance company or industrial bank or if a finance company or industrial bank or if a finance company or industrial bank acts as agent for the sale of types of credit-related insurance other than designated herein, the application may not be acted upon by the Reserve Bank under delegated authority.